IMPORTANT INFORMATION: NEW Sign Post Specifications!

 Designovations, Inc. now offers new technology with the SNAP’n SAFE™ Breakaway Devices.
-Using a vehicle specified in the existing Report 350, this new technology meets and exceeds the more stringent damage levels contained in the updated NCHRP Report 350 specifications for ground mounted sign supports.
+These products meet and exceed the more stringent damage levels contained in the updated NCHRP Report 350 specifications for ground mounted sign supports.

-The SNAP’n SAFE Breakaway Devices have been approved for use through the United States Department of Transportation Federal Highway Administration.
-Please see their website http://safety.fhwa.dot.gov/roadway_dept/road_hardware/listing.cfm to view the acceptance letters.
+All SNAP’n SAFE Breakaway Devices have been approved for use through the United States Department of Transportation Federal Highway Administration.
+Their approval letters include: